jrwltr/DurbinRailroad/README.md

 See the "makefile" for instructions on how to build.

-5 executables are made...
+3 executables are made...

-SwitchMain.hex - switch motor controller for the final controller board
+SwitchMain.hex - executable for the switch motor controller board

-SwitchMainDev.hex - switch motor controller for the development board

-TurntableMain.hex - turntable controller for the final controller board
+TurntableMain.hex - executable for the turntable controller board

-TurntableDev.hex - turntable controller for the development board

-SwitchExtensionMain.hex - switch motor extender for the final externder board
+SwitchExtensionMain.hex - executable for the RS485 switch motor extender board